Azure/terraform/provider/CONTRIBUTE.md

 If not, the init operation will download the AzureRM Provider for you.
 You can just remove it, and replace it with your local copy.
 Do a `terraform init` again and you're done ! :-)

+`terraform init` will look for the providers in the folder where the `.tf` files are located, so it is possible to just copy the provider from `$GOPATH/bin` to your current folder and it will be used instead of getting downloaded.

 ## Debug the AzureRM provider using Visual Studio Code and Delve

 It is possible to use Visual Studio Code and Delve (the Golang debugger) to debug the AzureRM provider.